whoisbma/Code-2-SP16/week-03/README.md

 ##### Element vs global listeners

+You should be familiar with the mousePressed() event from Processing, and p5.js has an analogous listener method.
+However there is another mousePressed() method that lets you connect functions to specific elements.
+Unlike the global listener, you must supply as an argument the name of another method you want to call when it is triggered.

-Elements also have mousePressed() methods that let you connect functions to the mousePressed event on a per element level.
-Important: this is different than using the global mousePressed() method, which gets triggered anytime the mouse is clicked anywhere.
-With these element specific handlers, the function is only called when you click directly on the element.
+The global mousePressed() method is triggered every time the mouse is clicked anywhere - but the method linked to an element.mousePressed() is only called when the element itself is clicked on.

 In this example, every click on the page anywhere makes the background lighter.
 However, only clicks directly on the canvas change the size of the ellipse.